Skip to content ↓

 Dear Parents and Children,

-The Curriculum in Terms 5 and 6 Our third Cornerstones topic is ‘Emperors and Empires’.
-This topic will run throughout Terms 5 and 6 and will focus on aspects of History, Science, Art and DT.
-Our English and Reading lessons will link to the History, while Maths, RE, PE, Computing, Music, PSHE and French will be taught discretely.
+Our current Cornerstones topic is “Misty Mountain, Winding River”.
+This topic will run throughout Terms 3 and 4 and will focus on aspects of Geography, Science, Art and DT.
+Our English and Reading lessons will link to Geography, while Maths, RE, PE, Computing, Music, PSHE, Music and French will be taught discretely.

+The Knowledge Organiser for this topic is on the school website.
+Please do read this and discuss it with your child both before and during the topic.
 The Knowledge Organisers contain the key knowledge and vocabulary we expect children to know by the end of the topic and in school we refer to these during and after their learning to assess what children know and can retain.

-Parental involvement: reading, spelling, times tables, topic-based projects
+Parental involvement: reading, spelling and times tables

 Reading at home